Lauren Dascalo Wears Black Lace Undies On Thanksgiving Day

 “I’m grateful for your posts and I enjoy following such a beautiful woman,” a fourth user declared.

 Lauren doesn’t appear to be shy when it comes to stepping in front of the camera in skimpy ensembles.
-She’s often seen rocking sexy lingerie, teeny bathing suits, and tight dress in her uploads.
+She’s often seen rocking sexy lingerie, tiny bathing suits, and tight dresses in her uploads.

 As previously reported by The Inquisitr, the model recently got “oiled-up” as she soaked up some sun while wearing a nude monokini with dark trim.
 To date, that post has racked up more than 29,000 likes and over 800 comments.